I've helped scores of businesses thrive and succeed by turning the art of positioning into an achievable process.

 Sometimes this means tweaking the product itself, but more often it’s a matter of perfecting positioning.

-As an example, she described a Canadian company that created a robot.
-The sophisticated robot could deliver things inside a manufacturing plant.
+A Canadian company once created a sophisticated robot could deliver things inside a manufacturing plant.

 But every time they mentioned “robot” in meetings, they got the cold shoulder.
 It would often take five meetings before clients could understand the incredible value.